cl-unrc-lab/FairPrismGames/README.md

 # FairPrismGames
+This is a private repo for testing the algorithms of fair games.
 A Simple Extension of Prism Games Model Checker with Fairness restrictions over strategies